 Residents are responsible for keeping room key cards and hard keys with them at all times.
-If a resident is locked out, they may contact the front desk, a Resident Assistant, or call the Public Safety Office.
+If a resident is locked out, they may contact the CLE, South Hall front desk, a Resident Assistant, or call the PublicSafety Office.
 A student is allowed two free key-ins per academic year.
 Beginning with the third key-in, a \$25.00 charge per key-in will apply.
-If lockouts and key-ins become excessive, a conduct referral may occur.
+If lockouts and key-ins become excessive, a Student Conduct referral may occur.